binarybottle/optimize_layouts/keyboards/tests/README_tests.md

 # Keyboard layout optimization tests run on SLURM
-The following are tests to process a single config file that optimizes 14, 13, 12, then 11 letter assignments.
+The following are tests to process a single config file that optimizes 14 or 13 letter assignments to fill 18 keys.
+12 letter assignments and above require Extreme Memory nodes.
+Up to 11 letter assignments work fine on Regular Memory nodes.

+RESULTS:
+All tests failed to complete within the required time, and would exceed the allocated 75,000 compute-hours.

+SOLUTION:
+To fill 16 keys, we can use Regular Memory nodes by arranging the top 5 letters in 16 keys, and the next 11 letters in the remaining keys.

+ACKNOWLEDGMENTS:
 These tests are part of a study that used Bridges-2 resources at Pittsburgh Supercomputing Center through allocation MED250010 from the Advanced Cyberinfrastructure Coordination Ecosystem: